 Chester Beatty Library

 This museum in Dublin offers impressive exhibitions that shine a light on artistry and culture from around the globe.
+A perfect day in Dublin would not be complete without a visit to this iconic spot.

 City Assembly House